soul4soul/ot-monster-converter/README.md

 Improvements and bug fixes are welcome, via pull requests For questions, suggestions and bug reports, submit an issue.

-Another to contribute to this project is by contributing to [TibiaWiki](https://tibia.fandom.com) to improve creature information.
+Another way to contribute to this project is by contributing to [TibiaWiki](https://tibia.fandom.com) to improve creature information.

 ![image](https://vignette.wikia.nocookie.net/tibia/images/d/d9/Tibiawiki_Small.gif/revision/latest?cb=20150129101832&path-prefix=en)